No NHS 111 line before April 2015, says Mark Drakeford

 "With waiting times at crisis point, hospitals downgraded, and record-breaking cuts weighing down hard working staff, trust must be restored in our health service and services improved.

-"A well thought-out and efficient 111 service could play a big part in that, and aimlessly kicking it into the long grass benefits no-one."'Mishandled in England'
+"A well thought-out and efficient 111 service could play a big part in that, and aimlessly kicking it into the long grass benefits no-one."

 The British Medical Association, which raised concerns in May about the plan, said the Welsh government was right to take its time over the introduction.